we-dance/platform/content/competition/rules.md

 ### Public Votes

 - **Why:** Public votes measure the popularity and audience engagement of each performance.
 This encourages participants to share their videos widely and engage their communities.
-- **When:** Voting is open to the public from 1 August to 31 August.
-- **How:** Each registered voter can cast 5 votes per day, with a maximum of 3 votes for any single video.
+- **How:** Each registered voter can cast 5 votes per dance style, with a maximum of 3 votes for any single video.
-- **Mid-Results:** Mid-results will be available daily.
-- **Curated Lists:** Videos will be organized by dance style, and voters can select the style they want to vote on each day.
-  - Ensure a mix of videos from different styles is shown to voters each day to maintain interest and fairness.
-- **Anti-Cheating Measures:** Email verification will be used to prevent multiple accounts.
-IP tracking will be implemented to monitor for suspicious voting patterns.

 ### Code of Conduct (CoC)